arfro/arfro.com/_drafts/2019-03-03-understand-recursion-to-understand-recursion.markdown

 ### What's recursion, how does it actually work and how does it relate to immutability?

 Recursion is a function that calls itself until an exit condition is met.
 It is a way to break down a large problem into smaller problems which when all solved will also solve the large problem.
-To put that into a real life perspective: my friends would know that my hair used to be quite long and so drying it was a form of a recursive call.
+To put that into a real life perspective: drying my hair could be a form of a recursion.
 Dry my hair for a minute.
 Check if my hair is dry.
 If it's dry, stop.
 Else, dry my hair for one minute.<br>

 #### How recursion works on stack